nini2nis/se_project_spots/README.md

 - Set up filled fields when opening Edit Profile Modal
 - Made the Save button in the Edit Profile Modal functional
 - Created template to render cards via javascript instead of html

+**Sprint 5 Updates**

+- Changed the card rendering from loop to a forEach expression
+- Refactored the OpenModal() and CloseModal() so it can be used in multiple instances, not just for the Edit profile modal
+- New cards can now be added with the New Post modal
+- The "Like" button changes when clicked
+- Added "Trash" button, when clicked corresponding card is removed
+- Created a modal to preview images qhen clicking on the card images.
+Added functionality to the close button.
+Made it into a responsive design
+- Addded smooth transitions for fading in and out of the modals

+CHECKLIST!!